How to Get Notifications When a Form Is Submitted in WordPress - Sunny HQ

 With Gravity Forms you can create multiple notifications for each form, useful if you have to send out different notifications to different recipients or via several email services or when specific conditions are met.

 To add a new notification click on the Add New button and complete the necessary fields, including the notification name, the appropriate email service (leave on default if unsure), the event that should trigger the notification, and so on.
-The individual fields themselves are self-explanatory.
-However, if you are unclear about a field, just click on the small question mark next to the field label.

-Bonus: Gravity Forms conditional logic
+Bonus: Gravity Forms Conditional Logic

 Want to add some intelligence to your form’s notifications?
 Check Enable conditional logic.
 For this example we created a drop-down with four departments: Engineering, Management, Sales, and Support.
 This allows the form user to determine where their email should go.